 - Finally, write three things you’re thankful for from the last 24 hours.
 No repeats from previous entries!

 If this is your first time here, or it’s your first time prayer journaling and you want more writing prompts, I’m so happy you’re here!
 Start with Day 1.
 It explains the whole concept.
 If you like, you can do the posts after the Day 1 post, in chronological order, to get the full healing experience.
 Just click the left arrow in the post carousel, below, to move through them in order.

 No pressure though!
 If you’re crunched on time, you can treat them like a buffet, and only write on the ones that inspire you or tug at your spirit.
 Let the Lord guide you through your process.
 This is your journey and I’m thrilled that this little blog is a part of it!

-Want the convenience of having these delivered straight to your inbox every morning?
+Want the convenience of having encouragement delivered straight to your inbox?
 Click below to subscribe.

 Feel free to share!
 Invite your friends and groups to join you on this healing journaling journey!

 Whether you’re struggling or celebrating, I’d love to pray with you and for you!
 You can contact me here with your prayer requests and/or praises.